Blue paragraphs are guidance for how each following black paragraph should be read and are not read aloud.

 Restless feet stop the next paragraph, which is read with more emotional emphasis.

 I like thinking, I cherish it even.
 I have a funny brain, one that does encounter the world directly, but also so so reflectively.
-I reflect quite a lot, I like doing so, and might even say that I'm skilled at the craft of reflection.
-It's always gotten away from me, but a few years ago it really really got away from me, and the joyous bouncy reflections became something else.
+I really like reflecting, and might even say that I'm skilled at its craft.
+It's always gotten away from me, and then it left me behind, and my joyous bouncy reflections became something else.

 Restless feet go again, chaotic but muted.